OfficeDev/O365-ActivityFeed-AzureFunction/Sentinel/EndPoint/readme.md

 ![Kudu](./Kudu.jpg)

 In the file functions.zip, you can find a few sample functions that can be customized for your workflow requirements.
+They are merely a starting point.

 •	ExportContent, exports evidence around the individual in the case from Office Activities etc…

-•	NotifyManager is the one that sends the approval email etc…. and updates the case.
+•	NotifyManager, sends the approval email to line manager as an example and updates the Sentinel incident.

-•	StartTeams, creates a Teams conversation in the channel designated
+•	StartTeams, creates a Teams conversation in the channel designated in the app.

 •	WeeklyDlp, sends a weekly digest to the managers about DLP events in their organization.

 You run the import of the templates by using https://portal.azure.com/#create/Microsoft.Template, build your own template and load file.